sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 ### Optional Feature 3 - Set up Satellite Systems

-1. Please ensure app has been created and reviewed (steps 2 and 3) in the host system.
+1. Please ensure app has been created and reviewed (Steps 2 and 3) in the Host System.

-2. Please follow steps 1 and 2.1 then return to this step.
-Check `Sattelite System`.
-The `Host RFC Destination` may be provided to create middleware server in the host system used to get the metrics from the sattelite system.
-If you do not provide the `Host RFC Destination` please ensure you manually create the middleware server in the host system.
+2. Follow Steps 1 and 2 and Check `Satellite System` before executing.
+The `Host RFC Destination` may be provided to create middleware server in the Host System used to get the metrics from the Satellite System.
+If you do not provide the `Host RFC Destination` please ensure you manually create the middleware server in the Host System.

     ![SatelliteSettings](satsettings.png)

-3. Please take note of the **Middleware Server** created on the host system with RFC.
+3. Please take note of the **Middleware Server** created on the Host System with RFC.

     ![SatelliteOutput](satoutput.png)

-4. Execute transaction **/SYCLO/ADMIN** from the SAP GUI to open up the MAIF Admin Panel.
+4. In the Host System execute transaction **/SYCLO/ADMIN** from the SAP GUI to open up the MAIF Admin Panel.
 Navigate to the **Administration** > **Server Management** section.

 5. Select Middleware Server noted above.
-Manually create Satellite Middleware Server if not created automatically via RFC in the previous step.
+Create Satellite Middleware Server if not created automatically via RFC in the previous step.
 Edit the middleware server and provide an RFC Destination to the Satellite System.
+Ensure the RFC authentication is automatic.

     **Basic Info**